 The Heart of ISL

-For over twenty-two years, International Service Learning (ISL) has been leading groups of volunteers to twelve different countries providing essential community and medical services for those in need.
+For the past twenty-five years, International Service Learning (ISL) has been leading groups of volunteers to twelve different countries providing essential community and medical services for those in need.
 We are passionate about providing a conduit for our volunteers to explore and travel a new part of the world.
 We hold with the utmost conviction that for volunteers to be successful they need to learn from professionals of the country they serve in.
 We believe in the power of the individual that chooses to serve and make a difference in the lives of others with their own two hands.
 ISL is a community of driven, empathetic, and ambitious individuals that seek to make volunteering in a new country an accessible opportunity for everyone.
 The sum all these ideas is what we consider The Heart of ISL.

 International Service Learning (ISL) offers experiential, multi-disciplinary humanitarian programs in Latin America, the Caribbean, India, and Tanzania.

 We provide healthcare to tens of thousands in developing communities annually.
 We perform health services in the field under sometimes difficult (and always unpredictable and challenging) circumstances.
 Join one of these teams for incredible experience(s).